goeiebook/creativelab/README.md

 A one year paid program.
 I'm not a designer, but I might be an artist.
 They're looking for new applicants.
 [The application](https://creativelab5.com) is a web application, "*Write it, design it, code it, move it, break it.*" And the form contains a checkbox for wildcards.
 View Source reveals a hidden puzzle.
 Solving the puzzle yields a "Techno Crab" badge.
 I'm brilliant!
 I'm going to to be a Fiver!
 Feeling elite, I complete the application with a short film titled "Idempotent", and send it off.

-It's titled Idempotent.
-Genius.
+Idempotent.
+Much genius.
 A shoo-in for sure.

 A day elapses.
 Then another.
 My ego wanes.
 I revisit my application, to assure myself of it's brillance.
 But, [It's broken](https://www.creativelab5.com/s/puukkz).
 It doesn't play as designed, and the dev console shows an error.
 This is disappointing.
 Searching twitter for the #creativelab5 hashtag turns up the account of one of the designers.
 [I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960), and point out my application is broken.